Artifact

 Acquisition in 2013

-Propeld specializes in location-discovery and local-recommendation applications, offering personalized, location-based product and content suggestions for mobile apps and websites.
+Propeld is a developer of location-discovery and local-recommendation applications that specializes in delivering personalized, location-based product and content recommendations for branded mobile apps and websites.
 By integrating dynamic behavioral data, social networks, and location services, Propeld enhances consumer engagement with brands while providing marketers with valuable insights into mobile consumer behavior.
+The company's innovative approach aims to optimize the user experience by tailoring recommendations based on individual preferences and geographical context.

 Snip.it